Last Updated on

 How does the Cypriot government raise loans?

-The previous “haircut” imposed on bond holders makes the trader community wary of buying Cypriot government bonds.
+The previous “haircut” imposed on bond holders makes the investor community wary of buying Cypriot government bonds.
 However, there are some investment instruments that the PDMO can use to raise lower cost loans.
 These are:

 - Short-term finance